Bookkeeping and Accounting services in the Netherlands

 In accordance with Dutch law the annual figures shall be prepared within five months after closing of the financial year.
 The deadline can be extended for a period of five months.

-Some financial information from the annual report shall, by means of publication accounts, be published with the trade register (Kamer van Koophandel).
-The publication of the report shall be done within 12 months after closing of the financial year.
+Some financial information from the annual report is, by means of publication accounts, be published with the trade register (Kamer van Koophandel).
+The publication of the report shall be made within 12 months after closing of the financial year.

 In case all the shareholders of the Dutch company are also director or supervisory director the term can be limited to 10 months and eight days.